A Happy and Prosperous New Year to you and a successful vintage.

 The wet weather that has beset the country lately is perfect Downy Mildew weather.
 This disease has surfaced already in Auckland and can be expected to put in an appearance as far south as Marlborough and Nelson any day soon.

 Downy can ravage the young leaves in the canopy quicker than any other disease as it has a very short life cycle.
 Three to five days is all it needs from infection to sporulation, so it’s essential to monitor for those telltale oil spots and act immediately infection is seen.

 If you see oil spots but are still not sure, pick some infected leaves, put them in a sealed plastic bag in the hot water cupboard overnight.
 In the morning look at the undersides of the leaves.
 If there is a whitish grey ‘down’ where the oil spots were the previous day you have an active Downy infection.

 Last year many growers used phosphorous acid products for Downy control with great effect.
-Unfortunately this product can no longer be applied to grapes if you are a SWNZ grower, as it doesn’t have registration for grapes, the residue situation is unclear and the Phosphorous it contains is not in a form available as fertiliser.
+Unfortunately, this product can no longer be applied to grapes if you are an SWNZ grower, as it doesn’t have registration for grapes, the residue situation is unclear and the Phosphorous it contains is not in a form available as fertiliser.

 So what can you do if you suddenly find yourself with a Downy outbreak at this time of the year?

 Below we have prepared a table of products that can be used post flowering for Downy control.
 We have also listed the PHI’s for ‘Nil Residue’ and ‘All Markets’.
 The ‘All Markets’ PHI is the minimum interval required to ensure the product can enter every market currently listed in the NZ Winegrowers Spray Schedule.
 Do note our observation in the Notes column.

 Remember this is not a list of all products that control Downy.
 It is a list of products with PHIs suitable for use post flowering.